 Original or historically appropriate wood siding should be retained.
-Replacing original or historically appropriate wood siding with a different material is not permitted.
+Replacing or covering this wood siding with a different material is not permitted.

 Many residences in the Bluff Park Historic District retain their original wood siding.
 Wood siding should be retained, with an emphasis on repair over replacement.
 If wood siding is demonstrated to be beyond repair, only replace the damaged portions in kind; sound building material should not be removed during replacement of damaged material.